 The best thing is you need only very few ingredients to make this beetroot ice cream: Cooked beets, coconut milk, agave, a little bit of ginger, and dark chocolate.
 If you want the ice cream to be plant-based make sure the dark chocolate is dairy-free.
 Most brands are, but unfortunately not all, so it’s best to check the labels.

 I actually wanted to get an ice cream maker for so long, but our little apartment is already crowded with kitchen appliances.
 But as a food blogger you need all this stuff, don’t you?
 Haha!

 The bad thing is that I don’t have enough room for all this stuff anymore, so I started to even store them in the living room some while ago.
 So I actually wasn’t sure about the ice cream maker.
 Plus, I usually make most of my vegan ice cream with the blender using frozen bananas and other frozen fruits.
 So I wasn’t sure if it’s really worth it.
 But when my mom told me she got an old ice cream maker she hasn’t used in years, I just couldn’t say no…

-I hope you like this beet ice cream as much as we do!
-Have a great and sunny week! xx
+I hope you like this chocolate chunk beet ice cream as much as we do around here.